Nasal Polyp (Nose Polyps)

-Nasal polyposis (Nose polyps) occurs when tissue within the nose swells and grows outward, creating mucus-filled sacs.
-No conclusive cause for nasal polyposis has been established, but they are thought to be caused by allergy or sinus irritation, and can be associated with asthma in adults and cystic fibrosis in children.
+No conclusive cause for nasal polyposis has been established, but they are thought to be caused by chronic inflammation due to allergies or chronic sinus infections and can be associated with asthma in adults and cystic fibrosis in children.
 More recently, an allergy to fungal spores in the air has been identified as a major risk factor for nasal polyps.

 -Nose is always blocked (nasal congestion)

 -Constant runny nose or postnasal drip

 -Decreased or loss of sense of smell (anosmia) or taste

 -A bad head cold that does not go away

 Any common factor that could cause sinus inflammation could lead to nasal polyps, but these risk factors could jump start that process: